-In my current project, Forgotten in Anticipation: Baltimore After Progress, I explore the historical and embodied residues of future-oriented governance in south Baltimore over a 200-year period – from the area's 19th century life as a quarantine zone through its more recent past as the proposed site for "renewable" energy projects – to show what forms of life and death they fail to capture.
-I also query how residents living in the wake of such projects imagine the future of late industrial Baltimore.
-And in my emerging work, Vacant: Climate Crisis and the Unpeopling of Baltimore, I investigate how the city's climate-adaptation planning process is resignifying vacant homes and crumbling infrastructure as "systemic vulnerabilities."
-Specifically, I am interested in how strategies of intervention, methods of governance, and models of responsibility shift when signs of chronic neglect become, in the context of climate change, a case for acting urgently.
+In my current project, Forgotten in Anticipation: Baltimore After Progress, I explore the historical and embodied residues of future-oriented governance in south Baltimore over a 200-year period – from the area's 19th century life as a quarantine zone through its more recent past as the proposed site for "renewable" energy projects.
+Based on a decade of work among residents, activists, industrialists, and bureaucrats there, the book tells the story of a city built on profound uncertainties.
+It also considers how residents living in the wake of such uncertainties manage the everyday work of getting on.
+In my emerging work, Vacant: Climate Crisis and the Unpeopling of Baltimore, I investigate how the city's climate-adaptation planning process is resignifying vacant homes and crumbling infrastructure as "systemic vulnerabilities."
+Specifically, I ask how strategies of intervention, methods of governance, and models of responsibility shift when signs of chronic neglect become, in the context of climate change, future-oriented problems.
 Both projects combine ethnographic research with intensive archival study, contributing to a research program that lies at the intersection of anthropology and urban history.

-Before joining the University of Chicago Society of Fellows, I earned my doctorate in anthropology at George Washington University.
-Before that, I worked toward a master's degree in education at Johns Hopkins University while teaching elementary school in south Baltimore City.
-And before that, I studied anthropology at the University of Chicago.
-Beyond the academy, I worked as a volunteer political educator with United Workers in Baltimore between 2016–18.
+Before joining Cornell, I was a Collegiate Assistant Professor and Harper-Schmidt Fellow at the University of Chicago.
+Before that, I earned my doctorate in anthropology at George Washington University.
+And before that, I worked toward a master's degree in education at Johns Hopkins while teaching elementary school in south Baltimore.
+Beyond the academy, I worked as a volunteer political educator with Baltimore-based United Workers until 2018.
 I also dabble in family archiving.
 Lately, I have been working to process my grandfather's personal papers from the Civil Rights Movement.